iAgentNTU/iAgentNTU.github.io/_people/Jean_Wu.md

 Hello, my name is Shan-Jean Wu.
 I am currently pursuing Master degrees in National Taiwan University.
 I have one year working experience in CSI Taiwan Corporation from 2017 to 2018.

-My research interests are Machine Learning, Human Computer Interaction and Internet of Things.
+My research interests are Machine Learning, Computer Vision and Internet of Things.